Dr. Paul Duff attended Options for Animals Chiropractic College in Kansas City and is

 Chiropractic adjustments are the manual therapy applied to restore mobility and address neurological dysfunction along the spine.
 Chiropractic treatment can often eliminate the source of acute or chronic pain symptoms and allow the muscles and ligaments to maintain normal spinal function.

-During an initial Chiropractic evaluation, Dr. Greg will palpate muscles and motion joints throughout your horse’s body.
+During an initial Chiropractic evaluation, Dr. Paul will palpate muscles and motion joints throughout your horse’s body.
 This allows him to identify abnormal swellings, muscle soreness or spasms, decreases in joint range of motion, etc. If restricted joint motion is identified, Chiropractic listings will be diagnosed and treated with an adjustment.

 Other abnormalities that may be identified can also be addressed as well.
 Chiropractic appointments can be scheduled in the hospital, or out at your barn.

+Dr. Paul Duff and Dr. Mariya Pitel are certified in Veterinary Medical Acupuncture.
 Acupuncture is the act of placing a fine needle into the body at specific points.
 It is a tool we can use to interact with the central nervous system (via the muscles and peripheral nerves), which controls all functions of the body.

 Acupuncture has been evolving over the last 3,000 years.
 Through research, we have learned much about how and why it works.
 Acupuncture points are located where nerve bundles exit fascia (connective tissue in the body), in close proximity to major blood vessels surrounded by small nerve bundles, at motor points (where nerves enter or exit the muscle), and in trigger points in muscles.